|Date of Birth||17 Oct 1979|

 2014 Ferrari: qualified 7th, finished 8th

-Kimi Raikkonen is Ferrari’s most recent world champion; he won his first and as yet only world title in 2007 with Ferrari.
+Kimi Raikkonen is Ferrari’s most recent world champion; he won his first and as yet, only, world title in 2007 with the Scuderia.

-He quit the sport at the end of 2009, after being outperformed by Felipe Massa at Ferrari, and turned his attention to the World Rally Championship.
+He quit Formula One at the end of 2009, after being outperformed by his then Ferrari teammate, Felipe Massa, and turned his attention to the World Rally Championship.
 But he surprised many by returning two years later with Lotus – and was straight back on the pace.

-That impressive form continued in 2013, with the Finn winning the season opener in Australia before recording a further seven podium finishes last season.
+That impressive form continued in 2013, with the Finn winning the season opener in Australia before recording a further seven podium finishes.
 When Lotus’ form dipped towards the end of the season, Raikkonen signed for a second stint at Ferrari, this time alongside Fernando Alonso.

-Unfortunately, the return was not a success with the Finn struggling to get to grips with an underperforming F14-T. He was comprehensively beaten by team-mate Alonso and failed to get a single podium, with fourth in Belgium his best result.
-He finished a career-low 12th in the drivers’ championship, 106 points behind Alonso.
-Can he regroup to offer a bigger challenge to his new team-mate Sebastian Vettel?
+Unfortunately, the return was not a success with the Finn struggling to get to grips with an underperforming car.
+He was comprehensively beaten by Alonso and failed to get a single podium, with fourth in Belgium his best result in 2014.